benihime91/SIIM-COVID19-DETECTION-KAGGLE/README.md

 ## Preprocessing
-You can download the preprcessed data directly as instructed in the respective folders.
+You can download the preprocessed data directly as instructed in the respective folders.
 Nevertheless the code for converting the raw dicoms into png images has been provided in `preprocess.ipynb`

 ## Reproduce solution